-The Church of England is home to over 20,000 ordained ministers, who serve 43 dioceses in a vast array of roles.
-Around 500 ordinands enter training every year: women and men; single people and married couples; people with young children and those with elderly parents; people with full-time jobs and others moving into full-time ministry; those straight out of education and those with decades of experience.
-Their initial ministerial education takes place over one to three years at one of 22 training institutions, followed by three to four years as a curate in a parish church.
+The Church of England is home to over 20,000 ordained ministers, who serve 42 dioceses in a vast array of roles.
+Around 500 ordinands enter training for ordination every year: women and men; single people and married couples; people with young children and those with elderly parents; people with full-time jobs and others moving into full-time ministry; those straight out of education and those with decades of experience.
+Their initial ministerial education takes place over one to three years at one of 22 training institutions, followed by three to four years as a curate in a church.

 Given the diversity of both the people entering training and the contexts and roles they are training for, ministerial education is complex and challenging to deliver.
 It is also rapidly evolving, with new institutions, structures and models emerging and developing to meet the needs of today's church.